xkeshav/color-collector/README.md

 ]
 ```

-1.  if you require a separate file for collected color then open your _Workspace_ ( if no workspace then in _User_ ) setting and search for _css.color.collector_ and check the tick box or add below setting file
+1. To create a separate file for collected color then open your _Workspace_ ( if no workspace then in _User_ ) Settings and
+   search for _css.color.collector_ and check the tick box for _Color In Separate File_ option or write below key in the setting file

 ```json
 "cssColorCollector.colorInSeparateFile": true